rcliao/MultimediaSystem/README.md

 ## Current Schedule:

-Homework 2:
+### Homework 3:
-Homework 2 will perform the following methods: 1.
-Aliasing and 2.
-LZW Encoding
+Homework 3 will perform the following methods: Modified JPEG Compression as steps

+1. Resize and De-resize
+2. Color Transform and Sub-Sampling, inverse color transform and super-sampling
+3. DCT and inverse DCT
+4. Quantization and De-Quantization
+5. Calculate Compression Ratio

 ## How to run this program

 ### Using exectubable jar file

 Double click on dist\CS451_Liao.jar
+or
+in command promt type in
+`java -jar dist/CS451_Liao.jar`

 ### Using command prompt